pmunts/muntsos/README.txt

 With the dotnet extension installed, MuntsOS can run architecture independent .Net programs produced by dotnet build, dotnet publish, dotnet pack or the equivalent actions in Microsoft Visual Studio.
-Many if not most of the library packages published on Nuget can be used.
-In particular, the NuGet library package libsimpleio provides libsimpleio.dll, .Net Standard 2.0 library assembly that binds to the Linux shared library libsimpleio.so that is an integral part of MuntsOS.
+Many if not most of the library packages published on Nuget can be used in such programs.

+The NuGet library package libsimpleio provides libsimpleio.dll, a .Net Standard 2.0 library assembly that binds to the Linux shared library libsimpleio.so that is an integral part of MuntsOS.
+The NuGet library package libsimpleio-templates provides a .Net Core console application project template csharp_console_libsimpleio that, while not strictly necessary, greatly simplifies creating an embedded system .Net Core console application project for MuntsOS.

 See Application Note #8 for a complete example using C# to flash an LED.
 See also the API specification for libsimpleio.dll.